Paul was born and grew up in Wisconsin. He is married to a Thai and living in Thailand. He has Swiss, German, and Austrian ancestry.

 Milwaukee is also home to the National League Brewers and they play their games at Miller Park.

-If you visit during colder weather, take advantage of attending an NBA Milwaukee Bucks game or other attraction in a newly constructed entertainment arena in the revitalized downtown area.
+If you visit during colder weather, take advantage of attending an NBA Milwaukee Bucks game or other attraction in a newly constructed entertainment arena, the Fiserv Forum, in the revitalized downtown area.

 Finally, don't miss out on a one-hour free Miller Brewery tour.